 Students who are unable to commit to a specific classroom schedule because of work, travel, or other extenuating circumstances may find online learning convenient for them.
 Online learning courses have course material such as textbooks or online resources, assignments, exams, and interaction with faculty and/or other students.
 Students have the flexibility of selecting between 6, 8, 12, and 16 week sessions.

 Some courses will have in-person meetings, labs or live virtual meetings throughout the course.
 All NOVA Online Courses require proctored exams or assignments.
 If you are out of the area, you will need to arrange to have your exams proctored.
 Communication with the instructor and classmates is usually electronic via email or online discussion forums.
-Some courses use Blackboard Collaborate, web conferencing tool, for virtual office hours or virtual class meetings.
+Some courses use web conferencing tools for virtual office hours or virtual class meetings.

 Although online learning and on-campus courses cover the same content, the format is different.
 With online learning, you see the entire course from the beginning.
 The majority of NOVA Online courses have firm assignment due dates each week, so be sure to log in and review your course syllabus as soon as you have access to your course.
-Instructors open courses in Blackboard on the course start date, or sometimes a few days in advance.
+Instructors open courses on the course start date, or sometimes a few days in advance.
 Some course may be accelerated with the instructor’s permission.

 Technology provides content and interaction.
-NOVA Online courses use Blackboard as the course management system to communicate and facilitate class discussions.
+NOVA Online courses use Canvas as the course management system to communicate and facilitate class discussions.
 Students are required to use their VCCS student email account to communicate with the instructor.

 Online learning courses usually require at least as much time as you would spend taking a campus-based course.
 You should plan to study at least 2-3 hours a week for each credit.
 In other words, for each three-credit course, you would study 6-9 hours per week.
 When you compare this time with what you spend in class and studying outside of class, it is about the same.